mdn/content/files/en-us/web/javascript/reference/global_objects/uint8array/setfrombase64/index.md

 The **`setFromBase64()`** method of {{jsxref("Uint8Array")}} instances populates this `Uint8Array` object with bytes from a [base64](/en-US/docs/Glossary/Base64)-encoded string, returning an object indicating how many bytes were read and written.

-For the general concepts around base64 strings, see the [base64](/en-US/docs/Glossary/Base64) glossary entry.
 This method is most suitable for populating a pre-allocated array buffer.
 If you just want to create a new `Uint8Array` object from a base64-encoded string, use the static method {{jsxref("Uint8Array.fromBase64()")}} instead.

 ## Syntax